SpaceSec 2025

 All papers must be original and not simultaneously submitted to another journal or conference.
 The following paper types are welcome:

-Short Paper: Submissions must be no longer than four pages.
-Short papers should provide enough context and background for the reader to understand the contribution.
-We envision that short papers will be preliminary work type papers, but this is not a hard requirement.
+Short Paper: Maximum 4 pages.
+Short papers should provide enough context for the reader to understand the contribution.
+Preliminary work is encouraged but not required.

-All papers are to be submitted in double-column NDSS format.
-The page limits do not include bibliography and well-marked appendices, which can be up to 2 pages long for each long paper and up to 1 page long for each short paper.
+Submissions should follow the double-column NDSS format.
+Page limits exclude the bibliography and appendices, which can be up to 2 pages for long papers and 1 page for short papers.

-Publication: SpaceSec24 proceedings will be published as post-conference proceedings with the Network and Distributed Systems Symposium (NDSS) 2024.
+Publication: SpaceSec25 proceedings will be published post-conference with the NDSS 2025.

-Further Notes: At least one author from every accepted paper must register for the workshop and present the paper.
-Fraud and dishonesty are prohibited, including: simultaneous submission of the same work to multiple venues, submission of previously published work, and plagiarism.
+Further Notes: At least one author of each accepted paper must register for the workshop and present the paper.
+Simultaneous submission of the same work to multiple venues, submission of previously published work, and plagiarism are prohibited.

 Organization